thenyeguy/dotfiles/README.md

 Michael Nye's Dotfiles
 ======================

-This is a repository for my unix configuration - primarily my vim config and oh-my-zsh.
-It includes oh-my-zsh as a submodule.
-It also includes an install script, which when run will initialize a checkout of the repository, and set hardlinks to my config files in the root directory.
+This is a repository for my unix configuration - primarily my vim and zsh configs.
+It includes an install script, which when run will initialize a checkout of the repository, and create symlinks in the home directory.

 To install, perform the following: